axelerant/engg-handbook/content/docs/productivity/value.md

 ## Getting lost in the weeds

 It is easy to get lost in the weeds while working on an issue.
-This happens to an extent that we forget the actual requirements that we need to deliver.
+This happens to such an extent that we forget the actual requirements that we need to deliver.
 This often looks like spending a lot of time [perfecting]({{< relref "../behaviors/good-enough.md" >}}) something beyond what is necessary.
 Other times, we focus our attention on things that are only auxiliary to what we are building and ignoring the core value (bikeshedding).

 ## Burnout